-If you’re interested in what’s going on with this project, please check back at least weekly for updates.
-Significant additions or modifications in the last two weeks will be indicated in green.
+If you’re interested in what’s going on with this project, please periodically check back for updates.
+More recent significant additions or modifications will be indicated in green.

 Quickie overview: a developer (Torch Energy: Houston) is proposing a renewable energy development called Mill Pond.
 This consists of fifty or so 500± foot tall industrial turbines, plus a small amount of solar.
 [This is what the developer has called “phase 1” so this is all about them getting their foot into the NC/Carteret door!]
 The developer is leasing almost all of this land from Weyerhaeuser Corporation.
 This 7000± acre mostly wooded tract is entirely in Carteret County, with 40%± in the Town of Newport, and 60%± in an unincorporated part of the county.
 The developer reportedly started checking out the area in 2012, and more officially began the process in the summer of 2013.
 Their plans became public knowledge in October of 2013.

 A NC law (H484) was passed in 2013, which sets up the first statewide wind energy permitting process.
 The NC DENR (Department of Environmental and Natural Resources) is the lead agency, and Mill Pond will be the first wind development going through this process.
 Carteret County had the foresight to pass a Tall Structure Ordinance in 2008, but this needed updating.
 The Town of Newport started creating their own Tall Structure Ordinance once they heard about this proposed project.